FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/SEND_command/_index.md

 ### How to define a periodic send

 You can use the cycle and tcycle parameters to define a periodic send.
-See <a href="../transfer_command_overview/cyclic_transfer_requests" class="MCXref xref">Cyclic transfer requests</a>.
+See [Cyclic transfer requests](../transfer_command_overview/cyclic_transfer_requests).

 ```
 send part=store1, idf=newmodel, cycle=7, tcycle=day